gvwilson/thirdbit/src/fiction/cloudherd/index.md

 *Long* overdue," he repeated,
 nodding in agreement with himself.
 "I've been writing letters for *months*.
-No offense to His Majesty,
+No offense to His Highness,
 of course,
 but I don't think people realize just how strategically important this pass is.
 And the clouds—why, if those upstart peasants